Currently set to Index

 To consistently get better quality & prices, reach out to more suppliers than most people.
 Instead of contacting 2-3 suppliers, contact 10+ and you may also look into US suppliers.

-5. You Love Your Product Too Much
+5. You Love Your Amazon Product Too Much

 Some gurus swear by this tactic.
 They encourage you to pick a product you believe in.
 This will make you enjoy your business and achieve greater success.